 Lycopene is found in tomato-based foods, such as tomato sauce and tomato paste, as well as in watermelon, pink grapefruit, papaya and apricots.

 Lutein and zeaxanthin are found in leafy greens, such as spinach and romaine lettuce.

-Flavenoids are found in brightly colored fruits and vegetables, such as blueberries, cherries and strawberries.
-Further research is needed to study the role of lycopenes in reducing cancer risk.
-The evidence that eating lycopenes will reduce your risk of developing cancer is weak.
-Studies have not been controlled for total vegetable intake, and the actual amount of lycopene intake has been difficult to quantify.
+Flavonoids are found in brightly colored fruits and vegetables, such as blueberries, cherries and strawberries.
+Further research is needed to study the role of flavonoids in reducing cancer risk.

-Cruciferous vegetables appear to protect against cancer.
+In addition to eating a variety of fruits of vegetables, the type of fruits and vegetables can also make a difference.
+Cruciferous vegetables may protect against cancer.
 These include broccoli, cauliflower, cabbage, Brussels sprouts, kale, chard, collards and mustard greens.
-They contain compounds that boost the production of certain enzymes that can protect cells against cancer-causing agents.
+Think Crunchy!
+Cruciferous vegetables contain compounds that boost the production of certain enzymes that can protect cells against cancer-causing agents.